-While any gentle soap or body wash can help remove dirt and oils, there are specific products geared toward fighting body acne breakouts.
-Dr. Thompson suggests starting with products that include benzoyl peroxide.
+While any gentle soap or body wash can help remove dirt and excess oils, there are specific products geared toward fighting body breakouts.
+Dr. Thompson suggests starting with skin care products that include benzoyl peroxide.

-“Normally, I favor milder (<5%) benzoyl peroxide washes as stronger (10%) washes can cause more dryness and skin irritation for the face.
+“Normally, I favor milder (<5%) benzoyl peroxide washes as stronger (10%) washes can cause more dryness and irritate the skin on your face.
 Fortunately, the trunk tends to be less sensitive with treatment,” Dr. Thompson said.

 2. Try a topical retinoid

-Whether a prescription agent or over-the-count adapalene gel, this is another great option for treating body acne.
-Products like Differin (adapalene 0.1%) gel and Retin-A play a crucial role in the treatment of acne by regulating skin cell turnover and reducing inflammation deep in the skin to not only clear but prevent future pimples.
+Whether a prescription agent or over-the-counter adapalene gel, this is another great option for treating body acne.
+Products like Differin (adapalene 0.1%) gel and Retin-A play a crucial role in the treatment of acne by regulating skin cell turnover, so dead skin cells don't clog pores, and reducing inflammation deep in the skin to not only clear but prevent future pimples.